eestrada/voll/SPECIFICATION.md

 This is confusing.
 Adjacent dots are silently ignored by implementations for nested interfaces, because they are assumed to be a user error.
+Implementations may silently collapse adjacent dots under other circumstances.
+Thus, do not make adjacent dots part of your application config spec.

 Applications SHOULD NOT specify/require nested configuration values where the parent also has a value assigned.